Let’s take a look at how fishing rod guides should be replaced today. A good fishing rod guide is the basis of your entire fishing setting.

 Put one fingertip on the bottom of the wraps and clip the flowing string from the spindle with your spare hand.
 Then slip that tag end that just made through all the circles.
 Pull the ring back through to the covers gently when both the ring and the tagged end of each strand are visible.

 Step 6-Removing The Tagged End

-Put the razor blades flat onto your covers with the edges on where the tagged end emerges underneath your covers.
-Once the ring and label end have emergedNotch, the logo end square with both the wrapper by sliding it around the pocket knife.
+Put the razor blades flat onto your covers with the edges where the tagged end emerges underneath your covers.
+Once the ring and label end have emergedNotch, the logo ends square with the wrapper by sliding it around the pocket knife.